adyoli/AWS-Messaging-System-Infrastructure/SOLUTION.md

 - **Branching Model:** The `master` branch is the source of truth for production, while a `develop` branch serves as an integration point for new features.
 - **Pull Request Validation:** On every Pull Request targeting `master` or `develop`, the CI/CD pipeline runs `terraform plan` to validate changes without applying them.
+- **Docker Image Building:** On pushes to both `develop` and `master` branches, the pipeline builds and pushes Docker images to ECR with both `latest` and commit SHA tags for traceability.
 - **Automated Deployments:** A push to the `master` branch is the only event that triggers a full deployment (`terraform apply`), ensuring that only reviewed and tested code reaches the production environment.

 ## Security & IAM